 Pointing to companies such as Dow, IBM, and Siemens, which are already investing in programs to help people to acquire new skills, Benioff called on CEOs to do more to “build the workforce of the future, while bringing along the workforce of today.”

 “In the coming decades, we need to establish guardrails that keep the innovations of the Fourth Industrial Revolution on a track to benefit all of humanity.
 We can all individually have a direct role in shaping our future, and creating economic opportunity for millions of people by investing our time and resources in helping others.”

-Canada Makes is thrilled to announce the latest addition to our network of innovators and industry leaders: Sarcomere Dynamics.
-This cutting-edge company is on a mission to...
+Canada Makes is thrilled to announce the latest addition to our network of innovators and industry leaders: AP&C, a GE Additive company, The global leader in the...